skyformat99/Rescue-Car/README.md

 All of us worked together on all parts of the project (hardware, software, debugging, testing).
 A general breakdown where we spent much of the time is as follows:

-Ken - Remote On/Off, Motor/Motor Driver, Ultrasonic Sensor, much soldering :)
+Ken - Remote On/Off, Motor/Motor Driver, Ultrasonic Sensor, much soldering;
-Durga - Armtimer Interrupts (PWM, Odometer calculations/display), LED Lights, Motor/Interfacing hardware & software components together
+Durga - Armtimer Interrupts (PWM, Odometer calculations/display), LED Lights, Motor/Interfacing hardware & software components together;
 Jenny - Ultrasonic Sensor, Motor/Motor Driver, LED Lights